Pii-R/discord-notifier/README.md

 # lol-notifier
-App to notify subscribers about passed League of Legends match results
+App to notify subscribers about inspiring citations

 # Installation